xToken/CompMod/webpages/marine_overview.md

 	- Decreased attack cone from 0.15 to 0.05
 	- Increased initial range from 7 to 8
 	- Upgraded range is 10m
+	- Clip size decreased from 50 to 35.
 	- Changed damage type back to normal from structural
 	- Increased burn damage from 0 to 25 (50/s)
 	- Lowered max burn duration from 20 to 15
 	- Fixed OnFire damage not applying when structures are still being damaged
 	- Now benefits from weapon upgrades
+	- Burns spores, umbra, drifter abilities, bilebomb and bilebomb DOT.

 ### Pistol:
 	- Changed damage type to Normal